Penjing: Earliest versions

 The earliest-known graphic dates from 706 and is found in a wall mural on a corridor leading to the tomb of Prince Zhang Huai at the Qianling Mausoleum site.
 Excavated in 1972, the frescoes show two maid servants carrying penjing with miniature rockeries and fruit trees.

 The first highly prized trees are believed to have been collected in the wild and were full of twists, knots, and deformities.
 These were seen as sacred, of no practical profane value for timber or other ordinary purpose.
 These naturally dwarfed plants were held to be endowed with special concentrated energies due to age and origin away from human influence.
 The viewpoint of Chán Buddhism would continue to impact the creation of miniature landscapes.
 Smaller and younger plants which could be collected closer to civilization but still bore a resemblance to the rugged old treasures from the mountains would also have been chosen.
 Horticultural techniques to increase the appearance of age by emphasizing trunk, root, and branch size, texture, and shapes would eventually be employed with these specimens.

 From Tang times onward, various poets and essayists praised dwarf potted landscapes.
 A decorative tree guild from around 1276 is known to have supplied dwarf specimens for use in Suzhou restaurants in the province of Jiangsu.

 In Japan

 Although imperial embassy personnel and Buddhist students from Japan had returned from the mainland with miniature landscape souvenirs since the 6th century, the oldest known depiction of a dwarfed tray landscape in Japan dates from 1309.
 The fifth of the twenty-scroll Kasuga-gongen-genki masterpiece depicts the household of a wealthy Japanese individual who has an outdoors slatted-workbench holding a shallow wooden tray and ceramic dish of Chinese origin with dwarf trees, grasses, and stones.
 By this time Chán Buddhism had been developed in Japan as Zen.
 Its influence of "beauty in severe austerity" led native Japanese dwarf potted landscapes to be distilled into single, ideal trees being representatives of the universe.
-What is termed bonsai derives from this.
+The tradition of bonsai is believed to originate from the Chinese practice.